-Chocoholics, look away now - the York Chocolate Festival is taking place across the Easter Weekend, from 9th-13th of April.
+Chocoholics, look away now - the York Chocolate Festival is taking place across the Easter Weekend, from the 14th to the 18th of April.
 The Shambles Market and Parliament Street will be full of chocolatiers' stalls - good luck resisting temptation!
 If you can still walk after all that chocolate, follow the city walls towards the magnificent York Minister for a taste of Gothic history.

-Visit just before Easter to catch the York Literature Festival, taking place from 18th-29th of March.
+Visit just before Easter to catch the York Literature Festival, taking place from the 18th to the 27th of March.
 The city will host over 50 events, celebrating the written and spoken word with talks from novelists, radio journalists and newspaper columnists.

 Newcastle's no stranger to partying and shopping, making it a top Easter Weekend break location.
 This city is definitely the place to let your hair down for a few days, with a huge variety of bars, cheap-eat restaurants and craft beer establishments.
 If you're looking for something more suitable for the young'uns, The Wizard of Oz Pantomime at the Tyne Theatre & Opera House is ideal!
 It's a perfect Easter Sunday activity for the kids.